Who is Eligible for Financial Aid?

 Once a student’s financial aid offer has been processed, additional factors may impact a student’s financial aid award.
 Factors that may require a change in a student’s financial aid award include:

 - Attending more than one college during the same award year may reduce a student's award eligibility.
 Students cannot get financial aid at two schools for the same award period.
-Students who have received financial aid at another school must notify the Office of Financial Aid at HFC that they have done so.
+Students who have received financial aid at another school must notify the Office of Financial Aid that they have done so.
 Annual award limits for most financial aid programs apply to funds received at all colleges (not just HFC) and federal regulations generally prohibit a student from receiving financial aid funds at more than one college during the same enrollment period.

 - Financial aid recipients must maintain Satisfactory Academic Progress (SAP).
 The Office of Financial Aid has a separate publication which details the federally mandated minimum standards of progress students must maintain in order to continue to receive financial aid.

 - If you receive funds from an outside agency (such as a scholarship), you MUST inform the Office of Financial Aid about these funds.
 The Office of Financial Aid coordinates the funds received from all sources and the receipt of such outside funding may impact a student's eligibility for certain federal or state financial aid programs.

-- If a student has a change in financial or dependency circumstances during the award year, they must contact the Office of Financial Aid to update their information.
+- If a student has a change in financial or dependency circumstances during the award year, they must contact the Office of Financial Aid immediately to update their information.